 The 7 March Speech of Bangabandhu was a speech given by Sheikh Mujibur Rahman, the founding father of Bangladesh on 7 March 1971 to a gathering of over two million people.
 It was delivered during a period of escalating tensions between East Pakistan and the powerful political and military establishment of West Pakistan.

 He announced a civil disobedience movement in the province, calling for "every house to turn into a fortress".
-The speech inspired the Bengali people to prepare for a war of independence amid widespread reports of armed mobilisation by West Pakistan.
-The Bangladesh Liberation War began 18 days later, when the Pakistan Army launched Operation Searchlight against Bengali civilians, intelligentsia, students, politicians, and armed personnel.
+The speech inspired the Bengali people to prepare for a war of independence amid widespread reports of armed mobilization by West Pakistan.
+The Bangladesh Liberation War began 18 days later when the Pakistan Army launched Operation Searchlight against Bengali civilians, intelligentsia, students, politicians, and armed personnel.

 In his historic address, Sheikh Mujib declared, ‘Ebarer Sangram Amader Muktir Sangram, Ebarer Sangram Swadhinatar Sangram’ (The struggle this time is for our emancipation, the struggle this time is for the independence).
 He made the clarion call to turn every home into a fortress of resistance against the Pakistani army.